mmmorris1975/aws-runas/docs/execution.md

 Or simply `eval $(aws-runas -s)` to add these env vars in the current session.
 While this behavior is supported, it is certainly not the optimal way to use aws-runas, since you lose the ability to track when these credentials will expire and have aws-runas handle refreshing them.

+### Using MFA
+For roles or API calls requiring successful MFA, the tool will prompt you to enter the current MFA code if the profile is configured with the `mfa_serial` attribute.
+Alternatively, you can supply the MFA token using the `-o` command line option (requires version 1.3.4 or higher)